How to Export a `DataGridView` to Excel with Column Headers in C#

 dataGridView1.DataSource = dt;

-This example creates a DataTable and binds it to the grid.
+}This example creates a DataTable and binds it to the grid.
 Even with a small amount of data, the approach scales well for larger tables.
 The column names defined here will become the headers in your Excel file.
+For production scenarios, consider implementing data validation to ensure data integrity before export.

 The sample data represents a simple product inventory, making it easy to verify the export worked correctly.
 For more complex data binding scenarios, Microsoft's documentation on DataGridView data binding provides additional examples.
+IronXL's ability to import Excel data enables bidirectional data flow between applications and Excel files.

-Implementing the Export with Column Headers
+How Do You Implement the Export with Column Headers?

-Now for the main functionality, exporting the DataGridView to Excel while preserving column headers.
+Now for the main functionality—exporting the DataGridView to Excel while preserving column headers.
 Add this method to handle the export button click:

 private void btnExport_Click(object sender, EventArgs e)